by Allee Mead

 Cultivating trust and taking the time to listen to and address parents’ questions are important in helping patients get vaccinated.
 “We know that parents continue to rank healthcare professionals as their most trusted source of vaccine information,” Branam said, “so I think that really places healthcare professionals in a unique position to help make that strong recommendation for vaccines and help address any concerns or questions the parents may have.”

-- Vaccine Hesitant Parents (American Academy of Pediatrics) – Discusses effective communication strategies, the different types of parental beliefs about vaccines, and examples of presumptive language.
+- Vaccine Hesitant Parents (no longer available online) (American Academy of Pediatrics) – Discusses effective communication strategies, the different types of parental beliefs about vaccines, and examples of presumptive language.

 - HPV Vaccine: Same Way Same Day app – Simulates conversations so providers can practice talking with patients and families who might be hesitant about vaccines.